Neurodiversity in the workplace

 Tourette’s syndrome is a neurological disorder characterised by tics, usually sudden, repetitive involuntary movements and sounds.

-Symptoms of these neurodiverse conditions often overlap meaning some individuals may experience more than one condition.
-You should also be aware that although individuals may have the same neurodivergent condition or conditions the way these manifest in behaviour can be very different.
+Symptoms of these neurodivergent conditions often overlap meaning some individuals may experience more than one condition.
+You should also be aware that although individuals may have the same neurodivergent condition or conditions the way these manifest in behaviour can be very different, for example, women may exhibit the signs of autism differently to men.

 Your staff as individuals